EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

     - They cannot take inputs
 - Post-triggers let you perform actions after a thing, generally include meta data updating
     - They run as part of the transaction and will cancel it if they fail
+- The answer to this question could definitely just be use a function
+    - From there your host instance, will do some amount of reading the feed, sleeping sending them to the delegate and then process them

 CosmosDB Change Feed
 - Kinda like an event hub on its own, the change feed lets you monitor changes to the DB